Canadiana Gallery

 Alexander Carter

-Alexander is a first-year MPP student at the Munk School of Global Affairs & Public Policy, is developing his skills as a policy consultant with the Public Good Initiative, focusing on newcomer settlement strategies.
+Alexander is a second-year MPP student at the Munk School of Global Affairs & Public Policy, is developing his skills as a policy consultant with the Public Good Initiative, focusing on newcomer settlement strategies.
 He's also actively involved in various Student-Led Initiatives (SLIs) and Case Competitions at Munk, applying classroom learning to practical scenarios.
 Fluent in both Mandarin and English, Alexander brings a diverse, multicultural perspective to his studies and classroom.

 Image of a person named Steffi Hebel.